kylase/CircosAPI/os-x-installation-guide.md

 After installing the modules, you will need to download the perl GD module on your own and compile it.
 Exit CPAN by using `exit`.

+Now let's download GD manually,
 {% highlight bash %}
 $ curl -O http://www.cpan.org/authors/id/L/LD/LDS/GD-2.49.tar.gz
 {% endhighlight %}

-Extract and compile the content.
+Extract and compile the content,
 {% highlight bash %}
 $ tar xvfz GD-2.49.tar.gz
 $ cd GD-2.49
 $ make install
 {% endhighlight %}

-### Circos and CircosAPI
+## Circos and CircosAPI

 Now you have everything you need for Circos.
 Let's download Circos!